Lukas-max/AuctioShop-frontend/README.md

 # RUN
 Step 1: Install backend part.
 Step 2: Copy/clone this repo and open in your compiler.
+Step 3: Go to app folder to app.consts.ts and change API_URL to `http://localhost:8080'`
-Run `npm install` and its ready to go.
+Step 4: Run `npm install` and its ready to go.

 ## Features:
 - [x] Responsive Web Design